 Nothing quite captures the excitement of spring like the opening of baseball season.
 Few things are more American.
-It's right up there with a couple of other cultural favorites such as ballpark hot dogs and beer.
+It’s right up there with a couple of other cultural favorites such as ballpark hot dogs and beer.
 Yet, how often do we get a chance to celebrate all of these things at once?
-With spring fever in the air and the boys of summer returning for another season, I picked this special day to share a recipe that features ingredients we all know and love.
-Of course, the cocktail I am referring to is the Frank Collins.
+With spring fever in the air and the boys of summer returning for another season, we picked this special day to share a recipe that features ingredients we all know and love.
+Of course, the cocktail we are referring to is the Frank Collins.

 We’ve covered the classic Collins recipe before, and although it follows the same basic framework, the Frank Collins takes it in a new direction.
 Rather than placing the focus on the balance of sweet and sour, we add a big dose of Americana with a little curveball whimsy and an emphasis on savory, umami flavors.
 It all starts with delicious, all-beef hot dogs which can be found in most supermarkets.
 Those of us who love a great frankfurter recognize that there is more than one way to prepare them.
 Some like them grilled while others prefer the speed of the microwave.
 Most hot dogs can even be consumed cold, right out of the package.
 But for our purposes, we need to follow a more traditional methodology—a bullpen warm-up—that involves boiling some water.